Wellington Regional Children's Hospital Playscape

 By designerwebsites - Thursday 5th November 2020

-The Lions Clubs of Districts 202M, 202D and the top of the South Island 202E have pledged $500,000 for the construction of a specially designed therapeutic playscape in the new Wellington regional Children’s Hospital.
+Only $1000 to reach target, the Lions Clubs of Districts 202M, 202D and the top of 202E have pledged $500,000 for the construction of a specially designed therapeutic playscape in the new Wellington regional Children’s Hospital.
+Latest report on Facebook 4 Sept is just $1000 more is needed.

 The Regional Hospital will cater for a wide-ranging area including the regions of Hawkes Bay / Manawatu / Taranaki, Wellington, Nelson / Marlborough.
 This is a demographic with a population of 900,000.
 The purpose built hospital will cater for children from 0 years to 16 years of age and employ 140 full time staff.